 Andrés Mora was one of Mexico’s greatest sluggers.
 He could easily have been the all-time home run king south of the border, had he not spent time in the United States.
-By his own choice, he went back home at age 25 after four unfulfilling partial seasons in the majors.
+By his own choice, he went back home – still aged just 24 – after four unfulfilling partial seasons in the majors.
 When he retired in 1997, Mora had 419 home runs in the Mexican League, behind only Héctor Espino.
-As of 2009, he still stood fourth, after Nelson Barrera, Espino, and Alejandro Ortiz.
+As of 2015, he still stood fourth, after Nelson Barrera, Espino, and Alejandro Ortiz.

-For details of Mora’s early life, we are indebted to a feature by Mexican sportswriter Gerardo Castro in the Monterrey newspaper El Regio.
-Published in February 2009, it is part of his long-running series on sports stars called Colosos del Siglo XX (Colossi of the 20th Century).
+For details of Mora’s early life, we are indebted to a feature by the late Mexican sportswriter Gerardo Castro in the Monterrey newspaper El Regio.
+Published in February 2009, it was part of his long-running series on sports stars called Colosos del Siglo XX (Colossi of the 20th Century).
 A translation of several key paragraphs follows.

 “Río Bravo is a small town of 2,000 inhabitants which is part of the municipality of Allende, in the state of Coahuila.
 Andrés Mora saw his first light in this village on May 25, 1955.
 Río Bravo is also the birthplace of the star outfielder Marcelo Juárez [elected to the Mexican Hall of Fame in 1998] and of umpire Efraín Ibarra, Mora’s first cousin.

 “Andrés Mora belongs to a modest family formed by Alfonso Mora (deceased) and Andrea Ibarra.
 The Mora-Ibarras had 11 children.
 Andrés was born sixth; his older brothers are Fernando, Abelardo, Jesús, Tomás, and Guadalupe.
 Younger than Andrés are his sisters: Oralia, María Elisa, Concepción, María del Rosario, and Juanita.